aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/legend/_index.md

 ---
 title: Manage Legend of Excel Charts with JavaScript via C++
-description: Learn how to utilize Aspose.Cells for JavaScript via C++ to effectively utilize and customize chart legends in Microsoft Excel.
+description: Learn how to utilize Aspose.Cells for JavaScript via C++ to effectively customize chart legends in Microsoft Excel.
 Our comprehensive guide explains the legend's functionality, how to access and modify it, as well as how to improve visualization and data understanding with legends.
 keywords: Aspose.Cells for JavaScript via C++, Chart Legends, Microsoft Excel, Visualization, Data Understanding.
 linktitle: Legend
 type: docs